Living on campus

 Residence Life Staff

-Director of Housing and Residence Life Coordinator:
+Dean of Students, Director of Housing, and Men’s Residence Life Coordinator

 Reid McCormick, email@example.com